 The HBA Program removes financial barriers to the homeownership dream of many families and individuals by lowering financing costs associated with property acquisition.
-The HBA Program assistance will enable eligible families to purchase a home that provides a stable place of residence, strengthening the unity of the family, neighborhood, and community.
+The HBA Program assistance will enable eligible families to purchase a home that

-4 FHA Policy defined in their Single-Family Policy Handbook 4000.1 states that an affordable housing program "must serve Low- to Moderate-Income individuals or families.
+&lt;sup>4 FHA Policy defined in their Single-Family Policy Handbook 4000.1 states that an affordable housing program "must serve Low- to Moderate-Income individuals or families.
 Low- to Moderate-Income individuals or families refer to individuals or families whose household income does not exceed 115 percent (115%) of the median income for the area when adjusted for family size.
 The Jurisdictional Homeownership Center (HOC) may approve a higher percentage of up to 140 percent".